 The Planning and Organization staff consists of the Program Manager and two Emergency Response Planning Specialists.
 The Planning and Organization Program Manager oversees capability development for MDERS and its stakeholders.
 The Emergency Response Planning Specialists are responsible for the drafting and execution of Capability Development Plans (CDPs) and related guides for MDERS and its stakeholders.

-The Training and Exercise Branch is an integral part of the capability development cycle.
+The Training and Exercise Program is an integral part of the capability development cycle.
 It leads the training, exercising, and evaluating phases of capability development and coordinates with other MDERS programs to assist in the planning, organizing, and equipping phases.

 The Training and Exercise Program consists of the Program Manager, and two Training and Exercise Specialists.
 The Training and Exercise Program Manager oversees all MDERS training and exercise activities that include program and project management.
 The Training and Exercise Specialists oversee, coordinate, and support the design, development, and delivery of MDERS-sponsored training and exercise initiatives and conferences.

 Equipping and tracking assets is an integral part of the capability development cycle.
 The Finance and Logistics Program works with the Planning and Organization Program in the development of policies, procedures, guidance, and standards of use for all assets.
 They also coordinate with the Training and Exercise Program for all necessary training needs.
 The Finance and Logistics Program directs all purchases of equipment and supplies required to fulfill the capabilities being developed or enhanced.
 It also assists stakeholder agencies with sustainment planning to ensure the developed capabilities can be maintained with their own agency funding.
 They also execute and facilitate the purchase of equipment and resources to support the MDERS staff and its mission, track expenditures within all MDERS-related grants; and tracks all finances and submit for grant reimbursement on behalf of MIEMSS.